 In the event we no longer qualify as a foreign private issuer, we intend to rely on the "controlled company" exemption under Nasdaq corporate governance rules.
 A "controlled company" under Nasdaq corporate governance rules is a company of which more than 50% of the voting power is held by an individual, group or another company.
-Our principal shareholder, The Resource Group International Limited, controls, and following this offering will continue to control, a majority of the voting power of our outstanding shares, making us a "controlled company" within the meaning of Nasdaq corporate governance rules.
+Our principal shareholder, TRGI, controls a majority of the voting power of our outstanding shares, making us a "controlled company" within the meaning of Nasdaq corporate governance rules.
 As a controlled company, we are eligible to, and, in the event we no longer qualify as a foreign private issuer, we intend to, elect not to comply with certain of corporate governance standards.